statebox/idris-stbx-core/README.md

 ### Generate documentation

 Use `make` to generate the Pdf documentation.
-You will find it in the `docs\build` directory.
+You will find it in the `docs` directory.
 Look directly in the [Makefile](Makefile) for additional options.

 ## Live Checks

 We use [SteelOverseer](https://github.com/schell/steeloverseer) to react to file changes.
-If you modify a `.idr` file in the `src` directory, all the package will be recompiled.
-If you modify a `.lidr` file in the `docs` directory, the PDF documentation will be updated.
+If you modify any `.lidr` file, the whole package will be recompiled and the PDF documentation will be updated.

 To install SteelOverseer, first download and install the [Stack](https://github.com/commercialhaskell/stack) build tool.